rabani-to/challenge-frontend/README.md

 ## The Challenge

-Your goal as a Frontend developer is to list at least 2(`ETH, USDC, DAI`) AAVE or Compound Asset pools, and allow users to approve a deposit, so they can add some liquidity.
+Your goal is to create a platform with at least 2(`ETH, USDC or DAI`) AAVE/Compound asset pools, where users can approve a deposit, to lastly add its available balance to a pool.

 ## What we expect the app to do